-An advanced course for qualified mediators wishing to carry out mediations in the area of special educational needs and disability, formally approved by the Civil Mediation Council and the College of Mediators, April 2019.
+An advanced course for qualified mediators, wishing to carry out mediations in the field of special educational needs and disability, formally approved by the Civil Mediation Council and the College of Mediators, April 2019.

 The overall aim of the course is to equip mediators (those with an initial recognised mediation qualification) to be competent to work in the specialist area of SEND mediation, and to be able to apply to the College of Mediators and the Civil Mediation Council for registration as a specialist mediator in SEND.
 The aim of the course specifically is for participants to gain awareness, knowledge, and experience of Special Educational Needs and Disability legislation, context, and local processes and procedures, as well as relevant mediation skills.

-Most recently, we have engaged in a period of pioneering project work in partnership with the DfE, in order to produce our innovative, SEND Mediator Training Course – an advanced course for qualified mediators wishing to carry out mediations in the field of special educational needs and disability, formally approved by the Civil Mediation Council and the College of Mediators (April 2019).
-Successful completion of a SEND Mediation Training Course is now required to achieve validation from the Civil Mediation Council and the College of Mediators in order to then qualify and practise as a specialist SEND mediator.
-Within our profession, the move to become accredited, whilst supported by the Government and the DfE, is a hugely positive step, and one which we are enthusiastic about – and fully committed to.
+Most recently, we have engaged in a period of pioneering project work in partnership with the DfE, in order to produce our innovative SEND Mediator Training Course – an advanced course for qualified mediators wishing to carry out mediations in the field of special educational needs and disability, formally approved by the Civil Mediation Council and the College of Mediators (April 2019).
+Successful completion of a SEND Mediation Training Course is now required to achieve validation from the Civil Mediation Council and the College of Mediators in order to then qualify and practice as a specialist SEND mediator.
+Within our profession, the move to become accredited, supported by the DfE, is a hugely positive step and one which we are enthusiastic about — and fully committed to.

 Completing a training course in SEND Mediation at Global Mediation will equip you with the necessary knowledge, skills and understanding required to practise as a specialist SEND mediator.
 You will also be able, where necessary, to apply to the College of Mediators and the Civil Mediation Council for membership.